ja3nyc/creem-checkout-next-js-demo/README.md

 A TypeScript SDK for interacting with the Creem API, providing seamless integration for payment processing, license management, and product operations.

+> **Important**: The SDK is not intended for client-side use since it contains your API key.
+It is ONLY intended for server-side use especially in a serverless environment.
+In NextJS, you can use the SDK in server components and API routes (where 'use client' is not set).
+This is demonstrated in the example app where the SDK is used in the checkout completion page and other server-side locations.

 ## Note

 This is a demonstration project for a [creem](https://creem.io) payment SDK.
 This example application is a monorepo built with [turbo](https://turbo.build/repo/docs/guides/monorepos/introduction), [supabase](https://supabase.com/docs/guides/getting-started/quickstarts/nextjs), and [next.js](https://nextjs.org/docs/getting-started).
 If you have any questions, please reach out to to me at [jannunziato@caltho.com](mailto:jannunziato@caltho.com).